 They both attended Baylor University but didn’t meet there.
 Chip studied Business Administration and graduated in 1998.
 Joanna got her degree in Broadcast Journalism in 2001 and interned for Dan Rather at CBS News in New York.

 Joanna’s father owned a Firestone store and she starred in some of the TV commercials for it.
 She met Chip when he took his car in for service, saw her working behind the counter, and said, “Hey, you’re the girl in the commercials!”
 They dated for a little over a year and were married in 2003.

-Today they have four kids: Drake, Ella, Duke and Emmie:
+They have four kids: Drake, Ella, Duke and Emmie.

 The Four Main Branches of Their Business:

 - Magnolia Realty, which helps clients buy and sell homes in Central Texas